-As of 31 December 2023, part of the loan signed on 19 December 2019 with a pool of 10 national and international banks used for the acquisition of Vodafone Towers is in place.
-This loan, renegotiated in March 2022 to change some of the terms and extend the maturity date to March 2027 is, at the date of this Report, composed of a Revolving Credit Facility for 500 million euros, used, as at 31 December 2023, to the amount of 125 million euros.
-This loan, in the event of specific changes in the control of TIM and Vodafone, grants the lending banks the right to ask the Company for the mandatory early redemption of the sums disbursed and cancellation of the credit line after a period of negotiation of 30 days fails to determine an alternative solution to redemption.
-The sale by Vodafone Group of part of its stake in Vantage Towers did not trigger the contractual change of control clause.
+As of 31 December 2024, part of the loan signed on 19 December 2019 with a pool of 10 national and international banks used for the acquisition of Vodafone Towers is in place.
+This loan, renegotiated in March 2022 to change some of the terms and extend the maturity date to March 2027 is, at the date of this Report, composed of a Revolving Credit Facility for 500 million euros, used, as at 31 December 2024, to the amount of 275 million euros.
+This loan, in the event of specific cases of acquisition of control of the Company by entities other than TIM and Vodafone or their respective subsidiaries, grants the lending banks the right to ask the Company for the mandatory early redemption of the sums disbursed and cancellation of the credit line after a period of negotiation of 30 days fails to determine an alternative solution to redemption.

-With reference to the Base Prospectus of the Euro Medium Term Notes Bond Programme, in the event of a change of control and subsequent downgrade by the Rating Agencies, the bondholders may exercise the put option with respect to INWIT which is required to buy back the Notes at a price equal to 100%.
-The sale by Vodafone Group of part of its stake in Vantage Towers did not therefore trigger the contractual change of control clause.
+With reference to the Base Prospectus of the Euro Medium Term Notes Bond Programme, which governs loans issued up to 31.12.2024, in the event of the acquisition of control of the Company by parties other than Vodafone Group and Ardian S.A. and their respective subsidiaries, and of a consequent downgrade of the Company by the Rating Agencies, the bondholders may exercise the put option against INWIT, which is obliged to buy back the bonds at 100% their value.

-The notional value of the Bonds issued as at 31.12.2023 was 2.25 billion euros.
+The notional value of the Bonds issued as at 31.12.2024 was 2.25 billion euros.

-As regards the ESG KPI-linked Term Loan of 500 million euros, granted by 4 financial counterparts on 2 April 2021, it should be noted that in the event of specific cases of change of control, each financial counterpart may request early redemption of its part of the loan after failing to reach an alternative solution in a period of 30 days' negotiation.
-The sale by Vodafone Group of part of its stake in Vantage Towers did not trigger the contractual change of control clause.
+As regards the ESG KPI-linked Term Loan of 500 million euros, granted by 4 financial counterparts on 2 April 2021 and changed in 2024, it should be noted that in the event of specific cases of acquisition of control of the Company by parties other than Vodafone Group and Ardian S.A. and their respective subsidiaries, each financial counterpart may request early redemption of its part of the loan after a period of negotiation of 30 days fails to determine an alternative solution to redemption.

 With reference to the 250 million euro loan granted by the European Investment Bank (EIB) on 3 August 2021 and the loan of 48 million euros, also signed with EIB on 22 November 2022, it should be noted that in the event of a change/acquisition of control by parties other than Vodafone Group and Ardian Holdco or subsidiaries thereof, the Bank may request early redemption of the Loans to the amount of 298 million euros.
-The sale by Vodafone Group of part of its stake in Vantage Towers did not trigger the contractual change of control clause.
+Lastly, with reference to the bilateral loans granted in 2024 by three banks for a total amount of 200 million euros, in the event of specific cases of acquisition of control of the Company by parties other than Vodafone Group PLC and/or Ardian S.A and/or Vantage Towers Group (as defined therein) and/or Oak Consortium and their respective subsidiaries, INWIT acknowledges the lending banks the right to request early redemption by the Company of the sums disbursed and cancellation of the credit line after a period of negotiation of 30 days fails to determine an alternative solution to redemption.